EPFL awards 1179 Master's degrees

 The graduation ceremony also gave EPFL an opportunity to honor two individuals whose numerous career accomplishments have combined scientific progress with human values.
 Lorraine Daston, an American historian of science, was awarded a Doctor Honoris Causa “in recognition of her driving role in broadening our understanding of the history of science and technology, and of the exceptional work she has done leading collective efforts at the Max Planck Institute for the History of Science in Berlin, initially as department head and subsequently as director.”
 Soumya Swaminathan, an Indian pediatrician and chief scientist at the World Health Organization, received a Doctor Honoris Causa for her research and leadership, which have resulted in the worldwide dissemination of scientific knowledge about tuberculosis, HIV and, more recently, the COVID-19 pandemic.

-Martin Vetterli also congratulated Anna Kiesenhofer, who won the gold medal in road cycling at the Olympic Games in Tokyo and is a PHD student in mathematics at EPFL.
+Martin Vetterli also congratulated Anna Kiesenhofer, who won the gold medal in road cycling at the Olympic Games in Tokyo and is a post-doc student in mathematics at EPFL.

 Two Alumni Awards were handed out at the ceremony, to individuals nominated by the EPFL Alumni Club.
 One award was given to Claudia Clopath, who graduated with a PhD in computer science in 2009; she has led a remarkable international career at the crossroads of neuroscience and artificial intelligence.
 The other went to Pierre-Alain Ruffieux, who graduated with a PhD in chemical engineering in 1998 and is now CEO of Lonza; he has built a solid career in the pharmaceutical industry, directly helping to improve the well-being of individuals and society and to promote Swiss industrial know-how internationally.